davidyoum/davidyoum/README.md

 # Intro
 Hello my name is David Youm.
-I'm currently a junior in high school working on code and other misc. projects.
+I'm currently a senior in high school working on code and other misc. projects.
 ---
 I run a coding/tech YouTube channel.
 Check it out!